 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is a Direct Cost
+How is a Direct Cost Used?

 When accounting for the costs of producing goods and services, direct and indirect costs can be used.
 When direct costs are costs that can be directly linked or traced to the production of a particular item, indirect costs are non-traceable expenses that are not easily attributable to the production of a good or service.
 In certain situations, direct costs fluctuate in price, these types of direct costs are considered to be variable costs.
 Direct costs that can be linked to the production of a particular product can relate to the purchase of materials, commissions, fuel and other items needed for the production.

 While on many occasions, direct costs are in fixed dollar amount, in certain cases, direct costs are not static or fixed in nature, this means that they change over time.
 When direct costs are not fixed, it means they are variable costs that fluctuate depending certain factors such as the market situations, quantity be used or production, among others.
 Also, fixed or variable cost depends on the materials being used, for instance, if gasoline or fuel is used for the production of an item, it might not be gauged using a fixed dollar amount.